seckinss/SolanaWalletTracker/README.md

     <p>Solana Wallet Tracker (Only For Swap Transactions)</p>
 </h3>

-`tg-wallet-tracker` is a library that enables you to track solana wallet transactions and get notified via telegram.
+`tg-wallet-tracker` is a project that enables you to track solana wallet transactions and get notified via telegram.

 ## Table of Contents
 - [Quick Demo](#quick-demo)